vidhiujjwal1307/FinTrack-AI/README.md

 The platform enables users to organize financial data, monitor spending trends, visualize expenses through interactive charts, and maintain better control over personal finances through a simple and intuitive interface.

-Built using React, FastAPI, SQLite, and modern visualization libraries, FinTrack AI delivers a seamless experience for both casual users and individuals focused on financial planning.
+Built using React, FastAPI, PostgreSQL , and modern visualization libraries, FinTrack AI delivers a seamless experience for both casual users and individuals focused on financial planning.

 ---